NCAA Division I field hockey tournament: Result by school and by year

-58 teams have appeared in the NCAA Tournament in at least one year starting with 1981 (the initial year that the post-season tournament was under the auspices of the NCAA).
+60 teams have appeared in the NCAA Tournament in at least one year starting with 1981 (the initial year that the post-season tournament was under the auspices of the NCAA).
 The results for all years are shown in this table below.
+Conference affiliations reflect those for the upcoming 2025 season.

 The code in each cell represents the furthest the team made it in the respective tournament: